 Also, 53% of the survey respondents reported using iPhones for podcasts.
 In comparison, 38% of responders in the US were using Android phones, a 3% decrease since 2018.
 In-car audio systems and smart speakers noted a 17% increase in usage during the same period.

-On the other hand, Android tablets, and iPads are increasingly abandoned for this purpose, with some 37% reduced use of Android tablets, and 54% of iPads.
+These Apple podcast stats reveal that Android tablets and iPads are increasingly abandoned for this purpose, with some 37% reduced use of Android tablets, and 54% of iPads.

-8. South Koreans are the biggest podcast fans in the world.
+8. 53% of South Koreans listen to podcasts, which makes them the biggest podcast fans in the world.